-7. Fiag lots.
+7. Flag lots.

-Parcel 2 is proposed as a flag lot with 14-ft. with within 20-ft. easement.
+Parcel 2 is proposed as a 15-ft. flag lot.

 - 8. Large lots or parcels.
 In dividing tracts into large lots or parcels which, at some future time, are likely to be redivided, the approval authority may: - a.
 Require that the blocks be of such size and shape, and be so divided into building sites, and contain such easements and site restrictions as will provide for extension and opening of streets at intervals which will permit a subsequent division of any tract into lots or parcels of smaller size; or - b.
-Alternately, in order to prevent further subdivision or partition of oversized and constrained lots or parcels, restrictions may be imposed on the subdivision or partition plat.
+Alternately, in order to prevent further subdivision or partition of oversized and constrained lots or